As oil plummets, how much pain still looms for U.S. energy firms?

 Civeo represents scores of companies whose fortunes are tied to the shale oil boom that made the United States the world's top producer, but also helped create a global supply glut that sent prices tumbling.

-In such a market, the safest bets are pipeline companies like Kinder Morgan Inc (KMI.N), whose shares have risen more than 16 percent in the last six months.
+In such a market, the safest bets are pipeline companies like Kinder Morgan Inc, whose shares have risen more than 16 percent in the last six months.
 Their business depends on traffic volumes, much like toll roads, and the U.S. government still forecasts production to rise this year.

 Independent refiners and integrated oil majors such as Exxon Mobil that combine exploration with production, refining and distribution, are also expected to brave the storm fairly well.